 FT 508 Psychopathology and Family Systems.
 This course is a study of psychopathology and maladaptive behavior in the context of the family.
 Emphasis is placed upon developmental diagnosis and the diagnostic nomenclature of the current DSM.
-Offered only as an online course.
 Completion of or concurrent enrollment in FS500 and FS505 is recommended.
 (4 or 5 units)